Artemis6425/GameShuffler/README.md

     - Renamed `slotCount` to `slotsToPlay`, to make it more clear what the variable is changing
     - Changed the default state of `useAudio` to off, because I think it's annoying lol
     - Added a new option, `obsText`, which lets you change what the text before the colon in OBS is
+- Added a reminder in the console text to have your emulator focused before starting
+- **Fixed the bug that didn't allow you to undo the second to last split**.
+(This still outputs a large `KeyError`, but works as intended.)
 - Fixed the bug that didn't let you finish the final instance
-- Added a reminder in the console text to have your emulator focused before starting
+- Fixed the bug where hitting the undo hotkey would immediately switch your instance.